gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 ## Advantages & Disadvantages

-You can use a doubly or singly linked list in any place you could use an array, but they have specific advantages depending on the use-case.
+You can use a doubly or singly linked list in any place you could use an array, but they have specific advantages depending on the use case.

 ### Over Arrays

-Both Arrays & Linked Lists are linear data structures and both have a clearly defined order with first and last elements.
+Both arrays and linked lists are linear data structures and both have a clearly defined order with first and last elements.
 An array however has the ability to use an _index_ to select any element in constant time.
 In contrast, to find an arbitrary element in a linked list, we must start at the head node and iterate through the links until we find the desired element.
 To visualize and explore linked list operations, try out [visualgo.net](https://visualgo.net/en/list).

 Big-O For Linked Lists & Arrays